briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
 - v0.2.4
-  * Removed test miner version locker from update script (bug).
+  * Fixed bug introduced in previous release that would lock the miner update to the latest non GA version.

 - v0.2.3
   * Actually put ALL the fixes in from the previous update this time...